 A lot has been written about password security, enough to fill more books than a sane person should read.
 As Zen Planner grows, we fall under more and tighter security standards from the credit card industry, called PCI-DSS.
-It’s critically important to maintain security of the sensitive information you track in Zen Planner, but simply complying with standards doesn’t mean things are really secure.
+It’s critically important to maintain the security of the sensitive information you track in Zen Planner, but simply complying with standards doesn’t mean things are really secure.

 As with everything else we do, we’ve tried to balance the best engineering available with simplicity and common sense for the real world.
 Here’s what you need to know about passwords in Zen Planner:

 Database Owners (and staff with the Financial privilege) fall under special restrictions where we don’t have much leeway.
 The PCI-DSS standards require that you have a strong password made of lowercase letters, uppercase letters, and digits.
-We’re reducing the number of required characters to 8 characters, with no maximum length.
+We’ve reduced the number of required characters to 8 characters, with no maximum length.
 Passwords must expire every 90 days, and login sessions must expire after 15 minutes of idle time.